 Also: Jayne called it a ‘champagne suite’ and – as always – she had laid in enough stock for a siege.
 Or a rainy day.
 And that day Centurion Park was not like this:

 I had great fun watching the people.
-Especially a guy in the next-door Telkom box, scanning the crowd with powerful binoculars.
+Especially a guy in the next-door Telkom box, scanning the crowd with powerful binoculars, looking for girls.
 Whenever he saw someone watching him he’d say “I’m looking for my sister”.

 We had to take two year-old Jessica along and it wasn’t really her thing.
 It rained off and on, so we were indoors with guest barman Johnno, who was intent on quality control and sampling.
 Aitch and I took turns amusing Jess and keeping her out of the adults’ hair.
 Here she is puddle-jumping behind the stadium: